tophatter/facebook-ruby-ads-sdk/README.markdown

 # Create a new campaign for website conversions that is initially paused:
 campaign = account.create_campaign(
   name: 'Test Campaign',
-  objective: 'CONVERSIONS', # See FacebookAds::Campaign::OBJECTIVES for a list of all objectives.
+  objective: 'CONVERSIONS', # See FacebookAds::AdCampaign::OBJECTIVES for a list of all objectives.
   status: 'PAUSED'
 )

 # Find a campaign by ID:
-campaign = FacebookAds::Campaign.find(campaign.id)
+campaign = FacebookAds::AdCampaign.find(campaign.id)

 # Update a campaign (using both .save() and .update()):
 campaign.status = 'ACTIVE'